 Ending a serious failure period when a suitable waiver re-engagement appointment cannot be arranged

 Services Australia may waive the serious failure period when a suitable waiver re-engagement appointment cannot be arranged.
-This may happen when a participant is no longer eligible for CDP due to a change in address, or the participant has already negotiated a re-engagement appointment before requesting the waiver.
+This may happen when a participant is no longer eligible for RAES due to a change in address, or the participant has already negotiated a re-engagement appointment before requesting the waiver.

 Ending a serious failure period when a participant lacks the capacity to attend a waiver re-engagement appointment

-Services Australia may end or not commence a serious failure period if it determines that the person does not have the capacity to attend a waiver re-engagement appointment and serving the serious failure period would cause severe financial hardship.
+Services Australia may end or not commence a serious failure period if it determines that the participant does not have the capacity to attend a waiver re-engagement appointment and serving the serious failure period would cause severe financial hardship.

 Severe financial hardship

-If the participant does not have the capacity to attend a waiver re-engagement appointment, Services Australia must decide if serving the 8-week serious failure period would place the participant in severe financial hardship.
-If it would, Services Australia must reinstate the participant's payment.
-A job seeker is considered to be in severe financial hardship if they have less than $2,500 in liquid assets or, if they have children or are a part of a couple, less than $5,000 in liquid assets.
-The definition of what can be considered liquid assets (1.1.L.50) is the same as that used for the liquid assets test.
+If Services Australia determines that the participant does not have the capacity to undertake the serious failure requirement (that is, attend a waiver re-engagement appointment), Services Australia must decide if serving the 8-week serious failure period would place the participant in severe financial hardship.
+If it would, Services Australia must reinstate the participant’s payment.
+A participant is considered to be in severe financial hardship if the value of the participant's liquid assets does not exceed:

 Last reviewed: